Arronk/My-Coding-Journey/LogR2.md

 Felt like a bit of a break from coding tonight so just watched the lecture leading up to pset8 for #cs50.
 Expecting a pretty busy weekend ahead of me of both work and coding related problems.
 Plan to at least have the pset4 questions and mid term complete for MIT 6.00x so I can focus on pset8 for cs50 next week.

+## Day 73: 29.09.2018

+### Progress: Got a little preoccupied by finals fever but nearly completed week 4 psets

+As I write this I am completing the 5th of 7 psets for week 4.
+Planning to watch a movie with the mrs. but I am confident I have a good chance of finishing them all tonight.
+Tomorrow I have to finish the the mid term and get back to finishing my finish model for work.

+## Day 74: 30.09.2018

+### Progress: Compeleted the psets and the midterm!

+Ended up finishing off all the psets last night as I had planned without too much trouble.
+I quite like the psets in this course although they are probably a bit on the easy side compared to cs50.
+The midterm took a bit over 2 hours and could have been more difficult with only the recursive questions causing the usual headache.
+Managed to score 96% so one month left now until this course is done.
+Going to try and get a few days on pset 8 in cs50 before I have to get back onto the next weeks psets in 6.00x